photoprism/photoprism/README.md

 All you need is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community) to run the server.
 It is available for Mac, Linux and Windows.

-Note that we just started working on the UI and features are neither complete or stable.
+Note that we just started working on the UI and features are neither complete nor stable.
 Step-by-step [instructions](https://docs.photoprism.org/en/latest/setup/) can be found in our User Guide on [docs.photoprism.org](https://docs.photoprism.org/en/latest/).
 Developers can skip this and move on to the [Developer Guide](https://github.com/photoprism/photoprism/wiki).